 507 structures being aligned first using coarse registration parameters, followed by other

 508 structures using finer parameters.
-This approach allows us to address large morpholog-
+This coarse-to-fine approach allows us to address large morpholog-

 509 ical differences (such as brain shape and ventricle expansion) at the start of registration

-510 and then refine the mapping using the smaller structures.
+510 and then progressively refine the mapping using the smaller structures.
 The overall ordering of these

 511 structures was determined manually by an expert anatomist, where anatomical mis-